willemlarsen/mobprogrammingrpg/README.md

 “What stands out for you?
 What did you notice about the coding challenge, or the overall gameplay?
 Is there anything you're struggling with?”

 Don’t spend more than 5 minutes on this discussion.
-Make it brief and take notes, restart the timer and go two more rotations again before having another Q&A. Rinse and repeat.
+Make it brief and take notes, restart the timer and have another Q&A at the end of the next rotation.
+Rinse and repeat.

 # When a player finishes a playbook